gruntwork-io/terragrunt/README.md

 Each set of arguments will be appended only if current Terraform command is in `commands` list.
 If more than one set is applicable, they will be added in the order of of appearance in config.

+The list of arguments cannot include whitespaces, therefore if you would like to separate a command line switch from its corresponding argument, then you would need to pass both the command line switch and the argument as a list (see example below for more details), rather than a space-separated string.

 Sample config:

 ``` hcl